fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontrollersecuritypolicy_captiveportal.html.markdown

 ---

 # fortios_switchcontrollersecuritypolicy_captiveportal
 Names of VLANs that use captive portal authentication.
+Applies to FortiOS Version `<= 6.2.0`.

 ## Argument Reference

 The following arguments are supported: